fanelenan7/rails-users-sessions-flash-cookies/readme.md

 `puts`ing out error messages isn't very helpful, since the user is never going to be able to see them.

-Rails gives us a handy method for showing users error messages, called `flash`.
+Rails gives us a handy method for showing error messages to users, called `flash`.
 It relies on sessions.

 ### [You Do: Adding Flash](adding-flash.md) (10 / 110)